Brewing Japanese Green Tea

 Sencha

-When the water reaches boiling allow it to cool for about 3 minutes.
-The water should be hot, but not boiling, about 79 to 87 degrees Centigrade (175-190 Fahrenheit) Steep for 1 minute.
+When the water reaches boiling point, allow it to cool for about 3 minutes.
+The water should be hot but not boiling, about 79 to 87 degrees Centigrade (175-190 Fahrenheit).
+Steep for 1 minute.

 Gyokuro

-Uji Tezumi Gyokuro is more delicate and should be brewed with temperatures that are lower.
-The leaves in this tea are not broken into small bits; the elegant leaves are left intact.
-Only the highest quality leaves are selected, they are aged for 1.5 years.
+Uji Tezumi Gyokuro is more delicate and best brewed at a lower temperature.
+The leaves in this tea are not fragmented; the elegant leaves are left intact.
+Only the highest quality leaves are selected, aged for 1.5 years.

-To brew Uji Tezumi Gyokuro it is best to use water that is between 50 and 60 degrees Celsius (120 to 140 degrees Fahrenheit).
-After bringing the kettle to a boil, let it cool for about 10 to 15 minutes.
+With Uji Tezumi Gyokuro, it is best to use water between 50 and 60 degrees Celsius (120 to 140 degrees Fahrenheit).
+After boiling the kettle, let it cool for about 10 to 15 minutes.
 It is best to use a water thermometer to get the right temperature.

 You also use more tea when you brew Uji Tezumi Gyokuro.
 Use 2 heaping teaspoons of tea for 3 - 4 ounces of water.
 Brew for 2 1/2 minutes.
 This tea is delicate and quite expensive.

 Netto Gyokuro is aged for six months and broken into small bits.
 It's OK to use hotter water with Netto Gyokuro.
-This wonderful tea can accommodate higher temperatures close to boiling.
+This excellent tea can accommodate higher temperatures close to boiling.

-Second infusion: After you have emptied the teapot completely for the first serving, the wet leaves will not continue to steep.
+Second infusion: After emptying the teapot for the first serving, the wet leaves will not continue to steep.
 You can infuse the leaves again and serve immediately.

 If you make a second or third infusion, pour hot water into the teapot and then immediately pour the tea.
-Do not wait 2 minutes for it to brew again because the leaves have already been opened during the first infusion.
-If you wait 2 minutes to brew the second infusion the tea will become bitter.
+Do not wait 2 minutes for it to brew again; as you opened as you opened the leaves during the first infusion.
+The tea will become bitter if you stay 2 minutes to brew the second infusion.

-If the leaves sit for more than 2 hours, discard them and brew a fresh pot.
+If the leaves sit for over 2 hours, discard them and brew a fresh pot.

 Place the bag in a large cup and fill the cup with hot (but not boiling) water.
 Steep for 1 to 2 minutes.

-Do not move the teabag back and forth during preparation (like you do with black tea).
-Simply let the bag sit for 2 minutes.
+Please do not move the tea bag back and forth during preparation (like with black tea).
+Let the bag sit for 2 minutes.